1978 Vuelta a España

 The 33rd Edition Vuelta a España (Tour of Spain), a long-distance bicycle stage race and one of the three grand tours, was held from 25 April to 14 May 1978.
 It consisted of 19 stages covering a total of 2,995 km, and was won by Bernard Hinault of the Renault–Elf–Gitane cycling team.
 Ferdi Van Den Haute won the points classification and Andrés Oliva won the mountains classification.

+The final stage in San Sebastian was annulled because of Basque protesters, who threw logs into the roads, and then blocked Jean-Rene Bernaudeau.